open-runtimes/open-runtimes/runtimes/python-3.10/README.md

 You can now send `POST` request to `http://localhost:3000`.
 Make sure you have header `x-open-runtimes-secret: secret-key`.

-You can also make changes to the example code and apply the changes with the `docker-compose restart` command.
+You can also make changes to the example code and apply the changes with the `docker compose restart` command.

 ## Notes